What are your chances of acceptance?

 Since a virtual interview doesn’t take place in a quiet office, the need to create a distraction-free environment is another difference between physical and virtual interviews.
 Here are some ideas for creating a winning virtual meeting place:

-• Get good lighting—lighting should face the applicant (sitting in front of a window is a popular option), not behind them
+• Get good lighting—lighting should face the applicant (sitting in front of a window is a popular option), not be behind them, as that will make your face shadowy

-• A blank background is best—it keeps the attention on the applicant—so look for an empty or uncluttered wall
+• A plain background is best—it keeps the attention on the applicant—so look for an empty or uncluttered wall

 • Eliminate external noises—find a quiet place, close the windows, silence cell phones, and turn off televisions

-• Get everyone on board—let family members know about the interview so they don’t create any interruptions or distractions
+• Get everyone on board—let family members know about the interview so they don’t create any interruptions or distractions, and close the door to keep pets out

 Prepare to Wow

 One similarity between in-person and virtual college interviews is preparation.
 Interviewees should be prepared to answer questions about themselves along with being armed with questions for the interviewer that demonstrate their interest in the school.
-To learn more about demonstrated interest and why it’s important to college admissions, check out our article, What is Demonstrated Interest in College Admissions?
+Asking meaningful questions during your interview shows that you’re engaged and curious about the college you’re interviewing with.

 Common questions asked during a college interview include: